vukics/cppqed/doc/structure.rst

 Much of the design here depends on the requirements of a step of the Monte-Carlo wave function method, as described in Sec. :ref:`MCWF_Trajectory`, so the reader is asked to have a look at there, too.

-Most of the classes in this namespace belong to a single hierarchy, sketched in the diagram below (the broken lines signifying that the inheritance is not direct, due to some classes in between, which can be considered implementation details):
+Most of the classes in this namespace belong to a single hierarchy, sketched in the following diagram (the broken lines signifying that the inheritance is not direct, due to some classes in between, which can be considered implementation details). [#f1]_

 .. image:: figures/structure.png
    :height: 605

 We have also indicated how :ref:`elements <generalElements>` like :class:`Mode` and :class:`JaynesCummings`, and :ref:`composite systems <composites>` as :class:`BinarySystem` and :class:`Composite` fit into the hierarchy.

-This class hierarchy provides a lot of services for implementing new elements in the framework.
+These modules provide a lot of services for implementing new elements in the framework.
 For examples on how to optimally use these services, cf. :ref:`the structure-bundle tutorial below <structureTutorial>`.

 .. _structureTutorial: